hannesfrank/remnote-schedule/README.md

   - Click on a block to open the rem
   - Delete block (Rem gets hidden?)
   - Drag to reschedule

-TODO:

-- Maybe research other calendar views
+  - Maybe use a different calendar view, not SVG+D3.js.

 ### Engineering